mahata/mahata/README.md

 * What I like: :sushi: :beer:
 * What I do on weekdays: :thinking: :computer: :thinking:
-* What I do on weekends: Raising a 3-year-old kid :boy: with my wife :family:
+* What I do on weekends: Raising my super adorable son :boy: with my wife :family: